cybercog/laravel-love/README.md

 ```
 #### Check if reacter reacted to reactant

-Determine if `Reacter` reacted to `Reactant` with any type of Reaction.
+Determine if `Reacter` reacted to `Reactant` with any type of reaction.

 ```php
 $isReacted = $reacter->isReactedTo($reactant);